 *Post may contain affiliate links.
 It’s free for you to click the links, however, if you choose to make a purchase I will get compensated.
 To learn more click here.
 Thank you for supporting my blog!

 1. Turn off the television

 You can save so much money by reducing the amount of time you watch television.
-The benefits of less television time are less exposure to shopping ads that make you want to spend money, lower electric bill, and more time to focus on other things.
-We cut out cable TV years ago and have saved hundreds each year by just having Hulu, Netflix and Amazon Prime.
+The benefits of less television time are less exposure to shopping ads that make you want to spend money, lower electric bills, and more time to focus on other things.
+We cut out cable TV years ago and have saved hundreds each year by just having Hulu, Netflix, and Amazon Prime.